harunozceyhan/EasyRecyclerView/README.md

 + **view:** When **android:onClick="onItemClick"** property is set to a view in row layout, view object will be set to this *view* parameter after clicking it.
 It will be *null* if **onClick** property is not set.
 ---
 ## Custom BindViewHolder

+EasyRecyclerView automatically create view holder.
+If you want to customize item views, create custom view holder, customize item views and set data to views.

 ```Kotlin
     easyRecyclerView.customBindViewHolder = { item, itemView ->
         itemView.textview_template.text = (item as TestRecyclerViewModel).text1